awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-enable-cognito-user-pool.md

-# Integrate an API with a User Pool<a name="apigateway-enable-cognito-user-pool"></a>
+# Integrate a REST API with a User Pool<a name="apigateway-enable-cognito-user-pool"></a>

 After creating an Amazon Cognito user pool, in API Gateway, you must then create a `COGNITO_USER_POOLS` authorizer that uses the user pool\.
 The following procedure walks you through the steps to do this using the API Gateway console\.

 **Important**
 After performing any of the procedures below, you'll need to deploy or redeploy your API to propagate the changes\.
-For more information about deploying your API, see [Deploying an API in Amazon API Gateway](how-to-deploy-api.md)\.
+For more information about deploying your API, see [Deploying a REST API in Amazon API Gateway](how-to-deploy-api.md)\.

 **To create a `COGNITO_USER_POOLS` authorizer by using the API Gateway console**